 Agreed that the redundant clipping is not needed.

-Recommendation (ed + SW cleanup): Remove the clipping from text, up to editor.
+Recommendation (Ed. + SW cleanup): Remove the clipping from text, up to editor.
 Cleanup of software should be done for alignment with the text.

 JVET-R0402 Crosscheck of JVET-R0330 AHG16: On clipping average luma value for chroma residual scaling factor derivation [J. Chen (Alibaba)] [late]